martin-olivier/dylib/README.md

 `symbol_error`
 This exception is thrown when the library failed to load a symbol.
-This usualy happens when you forgot to put `export_symbol` before a library function or variable
+This usualy happens when you forgot to put `DYLIB_API` before a library function or variable

 Those exceptions inherits from `DyLib::exception`